IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 Setting the timer to turn cooking zone off

-1. Touch the heating zone selection control button 📄 to select the cooking zone you wish to set timer for.
+1. Touch the heating zone selection control button 📄 to select the cooking zone you wish to set the timer for.

-3. Then adjust Timer setting
+3. Then adjust the timer setting.

 VALBERG IH 3 TB 342C - Using the Timer - 7

-1. When the timer is set, it will begin to count down immediately, the display will show the remaining time.
+1. When the timer is set, it will begin to count down immediately, and the display will show the remaining time.

 VALBERG IH 3 TB 342C - Using the Timer - 8